Twins vs. White Sox Player Props Betting Odds

-Player prop bet odds for Byron Buxton, Andrew Vaughn and others are available when the Minnesota Twins visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 7:10 PM ET.
+Player prop bet options for Andrew Vaughn, Byron Buxton and others are listed when the Chicago White Sox host the Minnesota Twins at Guaranteed Rate Field on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!